DataDog/integrations-extras/auth0/README.md

 #### Correlate activity with identity data to surface trends

 Identity data provides crucial insight into who performed what activity.
-This allows teams to better understand user behaviour across their system.
+This allows teams to better understand user behavior across their system.

 #### Decisions about system architecture and development